ChaoKuan-Lin/docs/mkdocs/integrations/ios.md

 ​
 ```
 ​
 You can then use the `registerDevice` function to register a `device` in your application.
+If you get your `device-key` , congratulations!
+You have successfully register a device.
 ​
 ```
 let handler = MoBagelHandler();